List of military aid to Israel during the Gaza war: United States

-U.S. Air Force Airmen prepare for departure a C-17 Globemaster III carrying ammunition to Israël, 15 October 2023, at Ramstein Air Base, Germany.
+U.S. Air Force Airmen prepare for departure a C-17 Globemaster III carrying ammunition to Israel, 15 October 2023, at Ramstein Air Base, Germany.

 On 7 October 2023, hours after the start of the Gaza war, the United States started sending warships and warplanes into the region, prepared to give Israel whatever it needs.
 Israel asked the United States for Iron Dome interceptors, and President Joe Biden said Washington would quickly provide additional equipment and resources, including ammunition, which are going to reach Israel within days.
 US Secretary of State Antony Blinken said Washington would provide its "full support" to Israel, with guided missile launchers and F-35 fighter jets among the equipment being sent.
 On 12 October, Biden administration started preparing an aid package of about $2 billion in additional funding to support Israel.
 On 14 October, the Pentagon had dispatched a small team of Special Operations personnel to Israel for intelligence gathering.
 On 15 October, the White House declared that it would attempt to get congressional approval of a fresh $2 billion weaponry aid package for Israel and Ukraine.
 By 17 October, five shipments of American weapons and equipment had arrived in Israel.
 On 20 October, Biden announced that the additional funds he asked Congress to authorize would come to a total of $14 billion, as part of a $105 billion military aid package that addressed Ukraine, Taiwan and Israel as well as US border security.

 In November, a Republican plan was approved by the United States House of Representatives that allocated $14.5 billion in military aid for Israel.

 By December US had supplied 15,000 bombs and 57,000 155mm artillery shells, mostly carried on C-17 military cargo planes.
 U.S. has also sent more than 5,000 unguided Mk82 bombs, more than 5,400 Mk84 bombs, about 1,000 small diameter GBU-39 bombs.
 On 8 December, Biden used emergency authority to skip congressional review to sell ~14,000 tank shells worth $106.5 million for immediate delivery to Israel.
 On 29 December, the United States government again used emergency authority to sell Israel artillery shells and related weapons worth 147.5 million dollars in order to replenish Israeli weapons stockpiles.

 In February the Senate passed a $14 billion USD aid package for Israel.